r-gilchrist/salary-calculator-typescript/README.md

 ## Current Limitations

 - Not accurate for anything over £100,0000 (e.g., no support for personal allowance clawback)
-- Assumes you hold a plan 1 student loan
+- No postgraduate loan support
 - Assumes you have a regular tax code (1257L)